 One study published in the April 2014 edition of JAMA: Internal Medicine found a link between added sugar in the diet and increased risk of heart disease death.
 Researchers discovered that if 17-21 percent of your calories come from added sugars, you have a 38 percent higher risk of dying from cardiovascular disease compared to someone who consumes just 8 percent of their calories from added sugars.

-Many studies also show excess sugar consumptions causes chronic inflammation, a known risk factor for heart disease.
+Many studies also show excess sugar consumption causes chronic inflammation, a known risk factor for heart disease.

 But the government has always ignored every study linking sugar and heart disease — then and now — wholeheartedly endorsing the findings of Ancel Keys.
 The government also took many steps that condemned fat, giving sugar a free pass that made heart disease worse.
 Let’s take a look at some of them.

 1977 – the Senate Committee on Nutrition and Human Needs releases Dietary Goals for the United States, a report advising Americans to reduce fat in their diets while increasing carbohydrates.
-Low fat, high carb diets become the norm.
+Low-fat, high-carb diets became the norm.

-1992 – the United States Department of Agriculture Introduces the Food Pyramid.
-It advises.
-Americans to eat more servings of whole grains and starches than any other food group, 6-11 servings of bread, rice, pasta, and cereal a day!
+1992 – the United States Department of Agriculture introduces the Food Pyramid, which advises Americans to eat more servings of whole grains and starches than any other food group, 6-11 servings of bread, rice, pasta, and cereal a day!

 2011 – The United States Department of Agriculture replaces the Food Pyramid with MyPlate.
-It is just a slight improvement.
-It still l preaches low fat, which almost always leads to high carb/sugar consumption.
+It is just a slight improvement, as it still recommends low fat, which almost always leads to high carb/sugar consumption.

 1970s – Intense debate among researchers about the effects of sugar on heart disease heats up.